shruthits1/aws-prep/doubt-clarifications.md

 #### **Elastic IP**
 An Elastic IP address is a static IPv4 address designed for dynamic cloud computing.
 An Elastic IP address is associated with your AWS account.
 With an Elastic IP address, you can mask the failure of an instance or software by rapidly remapping the address to another instance in your account.

+#### **Auto Scaling**
+If resources are unbalanced in ASG, Auto scaling will re-balance the resources. it instantiates a new instance before terminating unhealthy one Note : when simply auto scaling and not rebalancing, the sequence is opposite, Auto Scaling creates a new scaling activity for terminating the unhealthy instance and then terminates it.
+Later, another scaling activity launches a new instance to replace the terminated instance.